 Sallie Mae loan eligibility is determined by credit score, primarily.
 You also need to be an undergraduate student attending a participating school, or at least having attended a participating school in the previous enrollment period – whether it was a semester, trimester, or quarter.

-Additional Eligibility Requirements for Sallie Mae
+Find Out About Additional Requirements for Sallie Mae

 In addition, you need to be either a permanent US resident or a US citizen.
 If you are not, but you are attending a participating school in the US and you have a co-signer who is either a citizen or permanent US resident, you can apply as a non-US borrower, so long as you have your US Citizenship and Immigration Service documents.

 Do you live outside of the United States?
 That’s acceptable as well, so long as you are a US citizen or permanent resident.
 This applies to both study-abroad programs and regular enrollment in a foreign university or college.

 Federal student loans can be taken out by students without a credit check, but Sallie Mae loan eligibility does include a credit check, particularly on private student loans.
 While a lower credit score does not automatically preclude you from getting a loan, it can translate to a higher interest rate.
 Typically, a minimum credit score of 680 is required.

 Worried about your credit score?
 A co-signer can help you with ensuring you will meet the minimum credit score eligibility requirement.
 Sallie Mae will review the following factors: